njplace/dabloonwallet/README.md

 # Installation

-To install the dependancies, run install.bat or run "pip install tkinter".
+To install the dependancies, run setup.bat or run "pip install tkinter".

 Requires at least python 3!!!